VinayBhalerao/identityProvider-node/README.md

 1. Google Playground - Client Application
 2. Identity provider - Developed in node.js and mongoDB as database to store the user credentials
-3. Nginx - Authorization endpoints
+3. Nginx - Authorization and token endpoint
 4. Redis server - To store the access_tokens
 5. 3scale - Authorization backend for validating the tokens and generating the client_id and client_secret